nataklapa00/LetsDefend-SOC-Writeups/README.md

 # My SOC Investigation: SOC143 - Password Stealer (EventID: 90)

 I completed this incident investigation on the LetsDefend platform, scoring a 100% success rate.
 The alert was triggered by an inbound email carrying a dangerous password-stealing Trojan.
-After analyzing the evidence, I confirmed this case as a **True Positive**.
+After analyzing the evidence, I confirmed this case as a True Positive.

 **Sender (Spoofed):** bill@microsoft[.]com